elect Shannon Matson

 I would not be in favor of eliminating the LUC unless there was another even more stringent commission or board that members of the public could appeal to in regards to urbanization.
 I am all for streamlining and reducing bureaucratic waste, but never in regards to eliminating options for public input and response to community concerns in regard to development.
 The BLNR has not had a stellar record in the past when it comes to making decisions that benefit public interest, and preservation and protection of natural resources, so I believe more oversight, not less oversight is necessary in regards to their decision making.
 I would support legislation that requires BLNR to not dispose of public property, especially when doing so creates substantial adverse impacts on natural or cultural resources.
 I will always oppose efforts to water down or exempt projects in Conservation Districts from the criteria currently protecting them and would support any legislation strengthening current protections and adding to them.

-I would be in favor of assessing a visitor fee, similar to New Zealand’s, to offset the environmental and social costs of tourism.
-We should have some limits on our annual tourism due to the carrying capacity of each island, and/or potentially a “rest” period of a month each year, similar to what France does in August.
+I would be in favor of assessing a visitor fee, similar to New Zealand, to offset the environmental and social costs of tourism.
+I don’t know reasonably how we could do an accurate or comprehensive EIS for tourism across our entire State, but if feasible I would be interested in seeing that data.
+Yes, I believe we should have some limits on our annual tourism due to the carrying capacity of each island, and/or potentially a “rest” period of a month each year, similar to what France does in August.
 I am open to learning more about different ways of doing this that would be environmentally and economically sustainable.
-We need to use some of the $80 million spent by the Tourism Authority on marketing Hawai’i towards protecting our natural and cultural resources, as that is what makes Hawai’i so valuable in the first place.
+Absolutely, we need to use some of the $80 million spent on marketing Hawai’i towards protecting our natural and cultural resources, as that is what makes Hawai’i so valuable in the first place.

 I am proud of the advocacy work I’ve done at the County Council level to help support a single-use plastic bag ban, polystyrene ban, and round-up ban (even though it didn’t ultimately get signed into law).
-I really would like my approach to public policy to be FOR the good stuff rather than AGAINST all the bad stuff, but there’s a lot of bad stuff we need to fight against right now, and I’ve been grateful to participate to help get us some “wins” on some of those.
+I really would like to be FOR the good stuff rather than AGAINST all this bad stuff, but there’s a lot of bad stuff we need to fight against right now, and I’ve been happy to help get us some “wins” on some of those things.
+I am also glad to be able to say that I created a successful business, and was able to use that same model and create a second business that accomplishes the same goals but also was constructed with almost entirely reclaimed/recycled materials and any new materials used were purchased through sustainable sources.
+This is a heated yoga studio that is primarily solar powered, with a composting toilet, and outdoor catchment shower, with the grey water going to water the kalo and the hu-manure going to nourish the fruit trees on the property.